IsaiahVK/CMPS2200-recitation/recitation-03/recitation-03.md

 a) Describe, in your own words, what the `combine` method is doing and what it returns.

 .
-The combine method is taking two halves of a list, combining them, and counting the amount of numerical jumps (aka disagreements).
+The combine method is taking two halves of a sorted list, combining them, and counting the amount of occurences where the right list element is smaller than the left with all remaining elements in the list (aka disagreements).

 .
 It returns the combined list, along with the amount of disagreements contained between the two.
 .